msychalice/leetcode/README.md

 ## 733. Flood Fill
 1. Cache all reached grids
 2. Use DFS to recursively traverse all the neighbor grids until the grid is either invalid, ,of wrong color, or reached.

+## 752. Open the Lock
+BFS.
+The start node is "0000" and it has 8 neighbors.

 ## 763. Partition Labels